rajshivam0432/Automata/README.md

 Key Features:
-Simulated automated appliance control based on temperature and presence detection.
+-Simulated automated appliance control based on temperature and presence detection.
-Focused on energy-efficient operation.
+-Focused on energy-efficient operation.
-Real-time sensor integration and control within a virtual environment.
+-Real-time sensor integration and control within a virtual environment.